muratk3n/thirdwave/en/README.md

 ---

+Culture is not something that is "declared", and "assumed".
+It is burned in the brain through the culture around you, through osmosis at around age 7.
+First generation children of immig parents are getting the culture of their lands burned in their brains, not their parents'.
+So that weirdo fuck who came in with his bags, chicken coops and shit who talks to you with an accent -your parents- are as foreign to you as they are to their country.
+That is how people who arrive into area / cultures become part of those areas / cultures.

+---

+'Feel connected to your land', I dont just mean 'a physical coincidence', not 'he was there, and I am there'..
+I saw Golden Gate bridge and you did too!
+How awesome maan..
+No, I mean something else.
+Think of the guy who lived on your land in the past, his culture, if not his genes are *inside you*.

+---

 "Fierce Foes, Iran and Saudi Arabia Secretly Explore Defusing Tensions..
 Talks between the two regional powers, if successful, could start to lower the temperature on several conflicts across the Middle